 Solar Fire tomatoes can be started planted in the spring or summer and take approximately 72 days to harvest.
 Dig or till in about 8 inches (20 cm.) of compost prior to planting.
 Solar Fire tomatoes like a slightly acidic to neutral soil, so if need be, amend alkaline soil with peat moss or add lime to highly acidic soil.

 Select a site with full sun exposure.
-Plant the tomatoes when the soil temperature has warmed to over 50 F. (10 C.), spacing them 3 feet (around a meter) apart.
-Because this is a determinate variety, provide the plants with a tomato cage or stake them.
+Plant the tomatoes when the soil temperature has warmed to over 50 degrees F. (10 C.), spacing them 3 feet (1 m.) apart.
+Since this is a determinate variety, provide the plants with a tomato cage or stake them.

 Solar Fire Care Requirements

 Care when growing Solar Fire tomatoes is nominal.
 As with all tomato plants, be sure to water deeply each week.
-Mulch around the plants with 2-4 inches (5-10 cm.) of organic mulch to help retain moisture.
+Mulch around the plants with 2 to 4 inches (5-10 cm.) of organic mulch to help retain moisture.
 Be sure to keep the mulch away from the plant stem.

 Fertilize Solar Fire with a tomato fertilizer at the time of planting, following the manufacturer’s instructions.
 When the first blooms appear, side dress with a nitrogen rich fertilizer.
 Side dress again two weeks after the first tomatoes are harvested and again one month after that.